Soft and Fluffy One Hour Dinner Rolls

 - 4 tablespoons salted butter, plus more for brushing*

 - ½ cup water

-- 4 - 4 ½ cups all purpose flour
+- 4 - 4 ½ cups bread or all-purpose flour*

-- ¼ cup instant potato flakes (See note)
+- ¼ cup instant potato flakes*

-- 1 tablespoon rapid-rise yeast (see note)
+- 1 tablespoon rapid-rise or instant yeast*

 - ¼ cup granulated sugar